Post-Traumatic Stress Disorder (PTSD)

 810 Iredell Street, Durham, North Carolina 27705

 Lisa Jurecic is a Executive Function Coach in Durham, North Carolina and has been in practice for 25 years.
-They treat PTSD, Coping with Stress, Posttraumatic Stress Disorder (PTSD).
+They treat PTSD, Understanding recurring physical symptoms, Peer Difficulties.

 Specializing in the treatment of undergraduate and graduate students for mood disorders and ADHD/Executive Function Disorders.